MENU

 • Developers of large utility scale solar projects often require NABCEP certification.

-Passing this exam is the most widely recognized solar achievement credential in the U.S. Passing the exam provides great value toward marketing yourself for employment in the solar industry.
-It can mean the difference between getting hired with a solar company over someone who has not passed the exam, and in some cases having the credential is a requirement to being hired.
+Passing this exam is the most widely recognized credential for solar achievement. attaining this credential provides great value toward marketing yourself for employment in the solar industry.
+It can mean the difference between getting hired with a solar company over someone who has not passed the exam.
+In some cases having the credential is a requirement to being hired.
 However, it is not to be confused with being “Certified”.

 You are eligible to take the exam through Solairgen after you have successfully completed PV201 Online Design and Installation.

 Certification in the PV industry is a process that takes, on the average, about two years.
-Being Certified in the PV industry guarantees the public that you have gained experience and training in the industry.
-NABCEP’s minimum eligibility requirements to sit for the exam are:
+Being Certified in the PV industry informs the public that you have gained experience and training in the industry.
+Se below for the minimum eligibility requirements to sit for the exam:

 • 58 hours of PV specific, accredited training